 Made better when your rival comes in, recognizes you immediately, wonders what's up with the disguise, and strips you of it, then to have the grunt finally recognize you.

 The "Ninja" class of Trainers in Pokemon Sapphire/Ruby/Emerald are often disguised as scenery until you pass into their range.
 However, it's usually a tarp with a painting of the scenery (usually a tree).
-Some were disguised better than others; for instance, those who hid in sand mounds looked indistinguishable from regular sand mounds.
+Some are disguised better than others; for instance, those who hide in sand mounds look indistinguishable from regular sand mounds.

 Played straight in every game of the Hitman series, where 47 can get away with some rather ridiculous disguises (Six foot white guy dressed as a Chinese triad member, anyone?).
 However, this is averted on harder difficulty settings where most "disguises" won't be all that effective, even against mooks.

 In Sonic Adventure 2, a hedgehog named Shadow steals a Chaos Emerald from Station Square, and despite having black fur with red highlights as well as a different spike style, the military thinks it is Sonic and charges him for the crime.

 Later in the game, even Amy, who is deeply obsessed and in love with Sonic, mistakes Shadow for Sonic.

 In Paper Mario: The Thousand-Year Door, one of the members on the sailing crew you join up with is obviously Lord Crump, The Dragon to the head of the X-Nauts.
 Although no one notices, Crump himself admits that his disguise is pretty bad, and in an aside he does ask the person 'behind the TV' not to tell Mario his real identity or else, also lampshading the ridiculousness of the disguise in the process.
 Since every character in the game is two-dimensional (as in, physically), this is quite literally a Paper-Thin Disguise.

 Additionally, Mario can "disguise" as Luigi by wearing the L Badge.
-All this does is Palette Swap his clothes to green, but it's still enough for a self-proclaimed Luigi fan to mistake Mario for the real thing, to the point that when the real Luigi suddenly shows up the fan accuses him of being an imposter.
+All this does is Palette Swap his clothes to green, but it's still enough for a self-proclaimed Luigi fan to mistake Mario for the real thing, to the point that when the real Luigi suddenly shows up the fan accuses him of being an impostor.
 It seems Luigi can never get any respect.